foteye/Wk4-API-CodeQuiz-FotiMougos/README.md

 [Deployed At Github](https://foteye.github.io/Wk4-API-CodeQuiz-FotiMougos/ "Deployed at Github")

 ### Brief:
 This is a time limited quiz that will ask a series of multiple-choice questions via the DOM.
 A start button is pressed and the quiz begins.
 Incorrect answers subtract time.
 Once the time runs out or the quiz is finished, scores are tallied up and a review screen will show score and have an option to try again.
-High scores persist "IN A SOMEWHERE?" so that we can keep track of who has played and gotten the best scores.
+High scores persist in local storage so that we can keep track of who has played and gotten the best scores.

 ### Website Demo
 ![Site Demo](assets/images/SOMETHINGHERE "Site Demo")